docker-training/DCUS16-DDC-workshop/Task_3-Deploy_a_simple_application.md

 For the following section, use what you have learnt just now and complete the steps listed below.

-1. Now that youíve deployed your first application, itís time to try another example.
+1. Now that you‚Äôve deployed your first application, it‚Äôs time to try another example.
 Go to https://github.com/prakhar1989/FoodTrucks
 2. Clone the `FoodTrucks` repo into your local PC or Mac
 3. Deploy the `FoodTrucks` application into UCP.
 Remember to use the Client Bundle
 4. View the application in your web browser